bookofproofs/bookofproofs.github.io/_sources/history/20th-century/du-val.md

 * The idea for the pamphlet was due to Coxeter who wanted to construct models of 59 polyhedral stellations and write a paper to explain them but, realising the immense amount of work involved, enlisted the help of three friends, one of whom was Du Val.
 * The pamphlet was reprinted in 1951, then 44 years after it was first published, Du Val brought out a second edition in 1982.
 * After five years in Manchester, Du Val went to Istanbul in 1941 to take up the chair of Pure Mathematics.
-* In 1945 he made a short return visit to Cambridge, during which time he married Isobel Shimwell.
-* The newly married couple went to Istanbul where they started a family and Du Val continued to undertake his duties at the University.
 * He publication record during this period was no longer the remarkable one of the years 1932-36 when he had published 19 papers.
 * Together with Semple he led the London Geometry Seminar during the time he spent in London.
 * After he retired Du Val returned to Istanbul and for three years  where he held the same post as he had held 30 years before.